SukanyaKarri/My-Assignments/README.md

 - This suggests strong retention once customers are onboarded, making early-stage conversion more critical than long-term retention.

 ## What I would investigate next
-- Why many users reach Paid without a clearly logged Activated event.
+- Why many users reach Paid without a clearly logged Activated event?
 - Trial user behavior (time spent, feature usage) to understand why activation drops.
 - Segment-level churn and MRR contribution to see which segments drive sustainable revenue, not just volume.